 There are many ways to customize a Mommy Makeover.
 Typically, breast surgery is a little easier to recover from than a tummy tuck, so adding on a breast augmentation if you’re already having an abdominoplasty makes perfect sense.

-We hope we’ve helped you learn more about the topic of having children after a tummy tuck surger.
-If you have any questions, don’t hesitate to contact us or schedule a personal consultation with our double board-certified plastic surgeon.
+We hope we’ve helped you learn more about the topic of having children after a tummy tuck surgery.
+If you have any questions, don’t hesitate to contact us, or schedule a personal consultation with a board-certified plastic surgeon in the Nashville or Memphis area.